top of page

 Chronic illness can not be pushed.

 After several failed attempts, my doc and her staff finally faxed all the dozens of papers and referral letters to the Vanderbilt autonomic dysfunction clinic.
 It would then take 9 weeks to hear back from them for an appointment that would take place in 1.5 years!!!!!!!!!
 Gotta do what you gotta do.
 I waited.
 I heard back from them.
-It turned out that they don't do the VNS implant for POTS.
+It turned out that they don't do the VNS implant.

 #$%^$&*^(&(&*(&*(^#^%$%@##$%$#$%%^%&$&*^()()(*^%$@!!@##%^()(*&^$%^$@#!!!!!!